While you are creating a new project, you can tell Twproject “who is working on this project” by creating one or more “assignments”

 If your resources are not in Twproject already, you can create new ones directly, by clicking on “add resource”:

-Assignments in Twproject are very important: when you assign a resource you will also implicitly define security settings of the task.
+Assignments in Twproject are very important: when you assign a resource you will also implicitly define security settings of the project.
 In fact every assignment is “weighted” by a “local role” that gives permissions to the assignee.
 Permissions are, by default, propagated to descendants, so if you are PM on the root you have PM permissions everywhere, but if you are assigned on a child you can act on the child, not on the parent.
 This makes Twproject security very fine-grained, without the stress of managing permissions separately.

 Some basic roles are created during setup, but you can define new ones from the administration page.